 - As far as units go, Tanks.
 Not as fast as Recons, not as powerful or tough as their cousins (Medium Tank and higher), and not as cost-efficient as Mechs but still remain the dominant ground unit on small maps and are a staple of early gameplay.

-- Across the series, the cavalier and mercenary classes are fairly like this, and several of the former are often given to the player fairly early in the story.
+- Across the series, the Cavalier and Mercenary classes tend to sport the most balanced stats across the board, rarely excelling in any particular stat, and several of the former are often given to the player fairly early in the story.
 (Its upgrade is also the traditional class of "Jeigans.")